-Homes for Rent in Charlottesville, VA: What You Need to Know
+Foreclosure Homes for Sale in Charlottesville, VA: Everything You Need to Know

 Shopping in Town

 The city of Charlottesville has a relaxed, outdoor shopping scene.
 There’s no fashion district, nor will you find enormous shopping malls like the Mall of America.
 Instead, you will run across smaller areas lined with small shops and eateries.

 The Downtown Mall is right in the middle of Charlottesville.
 It includes a half-mile of family-owned businesses, theaters, patio dining, banks, boutiques, pop-up street performances, and even features a carousel.

 Another popular shopping spot is the Barracks Road Shopping Center.
 This area has well-known stores such as Barnes & Noble and Anthropologie, as well as small boutiques like the Virginia Shop.